What's the BIG idea?

 Sophie's research pointed to sleep an unsung hero of mental and physical resilience.
 She spent the next 5 years working on Sleepio, Big Health's award-winning digital sleep improvement programme, first as a research scientist, then UK Innovation Lead.
 She has published research in collaboration with the Sleep and Circadian Neuroscience Institute in Oxford, and international researchers, demonstrating the impacts of better sleep on mental health and performance.

 Sophie is a member of the American Academy of Sleep Medicine and the British Sleep Society.
 She remains a shareholder at Big Health and has consulted for sleep companies; any potential conflicts will be explained in individual posts.
-All hyperlinks are free of sponsorship unless explicitly stated in the post.
+All hyperlinks are free of sponsorship.